hushidong/biblatex-gb7714-2015/README.md

 ### date of change: 2018-01-20 to version v1.0j
 * Changes to pkg code:
+	- "*.bbx": add an option `gbtype` to control the type and carrier identifier after title.
     - "*.bbx": change the version code switch mechanism.
     - "*.bbx": change the option align to `gbalign` for standardising option terminology.
     - "*.bbx": add an option `gbnamefmt` to control the letter case and format of author's name，and eliminate the comma in author names of the chinese references exported from cnki by `zotero`，these demand raised by liuxiaotao.